SoftUni-Internal/interactive-content/EN/03-Exception-Handling/04-Best -Practices.md

    - **ArrayIndexOutOfBoundsException**
 - An index is either negative or greater than the size of the string:
    - **StringIndexOutOfBoundsException**
-- Attempts to convert a inappropriate string to one of the numeric types:
+- Attempts to convert an inappropriate string to one of the numeric types:
    - **NumberFormatException**
 - When an exceptional arithmetic condition has occurred
    - **ArithmeticException**